May-Jun 2024 • Silver Icing

 Built higher-level patterns only after the building blocks were stable

-The goal was not to follow a framework perfectly, but to create a system that was easy to adopt, extend, and maintain.
+The goal was never to follow a framework perfectly, but to build a system that was actually easy for the team to adopt, extend, and maintain.
+I collaborated with our front-end developers throughout, making sure every component was practical before anything was finalized.

 Example of how a single input component scales from foundations to real product usage.